Sustainability interventions in nursing wards

 Intervention

-Critically assess the linen stock in patient rooms by, for example, using a separate linen trolley.
+Take a critical look at the inventory of linen in the patient room by, for example, using a separate linen cart.

 Implementation approach